Private Rental Assistance Policy

 The client should never be listed as the vendor under any circumstances.
 The landlord/agent should always be listed as the vendor, and all subsidy payments should be paid to them directly.

 A client’s entitlement to receive a Private Rental Subsidy will be regularly reviewed.

 Private Rental Subsidy assistance entitlements prior to 12 June 2012

 The Private Rental Subsidy Special is a longer-term housing solution that does not require a client to move into social housing.
 To be eligible for a Private Rental Subsidy Special, clients must:

-- Be eligible for social housing (for more information, go to the Eligibility for Social Housing Policy), and
+- Be eligible for social housing (for more information, go to the Eligibility for Social Housing Policy),

-- Meet the criteria for priority assistance (for more information, go to the Eligibility for Social Housing Policy), and
+- Meet the criteria for priority assistance (for more information, go to the Eligibility for Social Housing Policy),

-- Be diagnosed as HIV/AIDS positive, as documented by a medical practitioner, and
+- Be diagnosed as HIV/AIDS positive, as documented by a medical practitioner,

 - Provide evidence from a health or community expert as to how the person’s HIV status impacts on their housing and locational needs, including carer and support services needed, and

 - Provide evidence as to how the Private Rental Subsidy Special or social housing allocation would help resolve that need.

 Private Rental Subsidy - Special clients moving from private rental accommodation to social housing

 A client who has been approved for Private Rental Subsidy - Special and is seeking an allocation of social housing may apply for priority assistance.
 When approved, they become eligible for priority assistance from the date that their Private Rental Subsidy - Special was first approved